FlexMeasures/flexmeasures/bvp/data/Readme.md

     CREATE DATABASE a1 WITH OWNER = a1;
     CREATE DATABASE a1test WITH OWNER = a1test;

-Try logging in:
+Log in as the postgres superuser:

+    psql -U postgres --password -h 127.0.0.1 -d a1

+Add the following extensions while logged in as the postgres superuser:

+    CREATE EXTENSION cube;
+    CREATE EXTENSION earthdistance;

+Log out with `\q` and try logging in as the a1 user:

     psql -U a1 --password -h 127.0.0.1 -d a1
     \q

-Add the following extensions when logged in:

-    CREATE EXTENSION cube;
-    CREATE EXTENSION earthdistance;

 Configure BVP app for that database
 -----------------------------------